 The Reserve Bank of New Zealand Act 1989 Review

-As at 14 December 2020, the Reserve Bank of New Zealand Act 1989 review is in the 3rd public consultation round of Phase 2.
-Submissions on this stage closed on 23 October 2020.
+As at 13 August 2021, the Reserve Bank of New Zealand (RBNZ) review is nearing completion of Phase 2.

-If you would like assistance with making a submission, please contact a member of our financial services regulation team.
+If you would like assistance in understanding how these changes might impact you, please contact a member of our financial services regulation team.

 On 7 November 2017, the Government announced that it would undertake a review of the Reserve Bank of New Zealand Act 1989 (Reserve Bank Act) to modernise and improve the efficiency of New Zealand’s monetary policy framework.